ompl/ompl/doc/markdown/odeint.md

 ### A Basic Example

 When planning with the ODESolver, the user must instantiate the derived solver.
 All of the solvers require a SpaceInformationPtr that the system operates in to be supplied in the constructor.
 This is used to extract the values of ompl::base::State into a container for integration via the StateSpace.
 The ODE itself must also be given to the solver.
-The simplest solver is the ompl::control::ODEBasicSolver, which uses fourth order [Runge-Kutta](http://mathworld.wolfram.com/Runge-KuttaMethod.html) integration.
-Given the car-like system and ODE described above, the solver can be instanted with the following code snippet:
+The simplest solver is the ompl::control::ODEBasicSolver, which uses fourth order [Runge-Kutta](https://mathworld.wolfram.com/Runge-KuttaMethod.html) integration.
+Given the car-like system and ODE described above, the solver can be instantiated with the following code snippet:

 ~~~{.cpp}
 // SpaceInformationPtr is defined as the variable si.